Fire safety and smoke alarms

 If there is a fire, dial 000

-Fire and Rescue NSW recommend regular and simple safety checks to make your home fire safe:
+Fire and Rescue NSW recommends regular and simple safety checks to make your home fire safe:

-- always turn off electric blankets before getting into bed
+- Turn off electric blankets before getting into bed.

-- switch off appliances when they are not being used
+- Switch off appliances when you are not using them.

-- always extinguish candles or any other open flames before going to bed or leaving a room
+- Blow out candles or any other open flames before going to bed or leaving a room.

-- store matches and lighters in a secure place away from young children
+- Store matches and lighters away from young children.

 If your alarm doesn’t beep when tested, report it to DCJ Housing.
 If you live in community housing, contact your housing provider to report faulty smoke alarms.